Content Marketing Definition and Why It Matters More Than Ever

 3. Decision: Finally, content like customer testimonials, product demos, or detailed FAQs can reassure and nudge leads towards making a purchase decision.

-Why Content Marketing Matters More Than Ever
+Why the Content Marketing Definition Matters More Than Ever

 A person in a dark shirt holding out their hand with floating digital icons representing data, communication, and growth—symbolizing the concept of content marketing definition in a digital strategy context.